Downloadable Source Documents

 -- This report, NAVSHIPS (282), issued by the Finance Division of the Bureau of Ships, is referenced on the Introduction page for the section on Navy building programs, 1938-1945, as the primary source for program numbers and is also a comprehensive source for authorizations and appropriations for 1922-1945 as of the end of the war.

--- This report, NAVSHIPS 250-641, issued by Code 641 in the Bureau of Ships, is referenced on the Introduction page as the most comprehensive source for shipbuilding contracts of this period in their final form besides the postwar Ships' Data Books, which are not commonly available.
+-- This report, NAVSHIPS 250-641, issued by Code 641 in the Bureau of Ships, is referenced on the Introduction page as the most comprehensive source for shipbuilding contracts of this period in their final form besides the postwar Ships' Data Books, which are not available on the web.
 A change updating it to 1 January 1956 has been entered.

 Shipbuilding Contracts of the U.S. Maritime Commission, 1937-1945